 If you aren’t already naked while reading this, you’ve made mistakes one, two and three.
-Strip down and get comfy.
+Strip down and get comfy while you peruse this article.

 Nude Fact: Benjamin Franklin liked to enjoy time in his birthday suit.
 He supposedly took baths by his open window and air-dried to connect with the elements.